 Russia Paying in Gold

 The Russian central bank has over 2,000 tonnes of gold, worth around $130B.
-Perhaps, but Russian GDP was $1.5T in 2020.
+Perhaps, but the Russian GDP was $1.5T in 2020.
 Russia imported $247B in 2019.
 So its imports are nearly double its gold reserves, or to put it the other way, its gold would last less than half a year.
-That is, unless Russia was paid gold for its exports.
+That is unless Russia was paid gold for its exports.

 This is dubious, as Russia is having to increasingly incentivize buyers of its oil, a vital economic good.
 Russia is currently being paid about $18 a barrel under the market price.
 This indicates a lack of appetite for Russian oil.
 This is the environment in which we are to suppose that buyers will be so hungry for Russian exports they will pay in ´b?!